NCBI-Hackathons/pheno_geno_ataxia/README.md

 ## Future work
-> Gene ontology over-representation analysis on genes or variants identifed as likely harmful.
+Gene ontology over-representation analysis on genes or variants identifed as likely harmful.
-> Filtering out variants in linkage-disequilibrium
+Filtering out variants in linkage-disequilibrium.
-> Interactive variant filtering
+Interactive variant filtering.
-> Saving results in a database
+Saving results in a database.